staticvoid0/OdyPro/README.md

 **Auto-weapon-swap (AWS)**  hooks into Gearswap with Easy 1.2.3 setup.

-**//op unstuck**   if menu-lock ever occurs with moogle menu in rabao.
-Clean.
+**If menu-lock ever occurs with moogle menu in rabao.**  //op unstuck   Clean.
 Simple.
+Easy.
+Everytime.

 ## 🧾 Changelog